 Santa Rosa Cabin

 The Santa Rosa cabin is located between Toro Peak and Santa Rosa Peak at an elevation of 2,347 m (7,700 ft).
-The rustic cabin is owned by the US Forest Service with a Conditional Use Permit held by Friends of Desert Mountains.
+This rustic structure is owned by the US Forest Service with a Conditional Use Permit held by Friends of Desert Mountains.
 Its use for research requires permission from Friends of Desert Mountains.
-The Director of Boyd Deep Canyon should be consulted to request permission and facilitate arrangements with Friends.
+The Director of Boyd Deep Canyon should be consulted to request permission and facilitate arrangements with the Friends.